hz-9/a4/docs/overview/summary/network.md

 `A4NetworkModule.Schema` is the configuration model for `A4NetworkModule`.

-For more information on log configuration, please refer to the [link](TODO).
+For more configuration details, please refer to the [Options](../../guide/a4-network/options) section.